HITACHI x VENTURE DOCK

 Intrapreneurship and entrepreneurial mindset: How to drive startup-like speed and experimentation inside a large enterprise.

-AI and data for executives: Practical frameworks for how leaders (not just technologists) should think about AI's impact on strategy, operations, and competitive positioning.
+AI and Data for Executives: Practical frameworks for how leaders (not just technologists) should think about AI's impact on strategy, operations, and competitive positioning.

 Innovation culture and customer centricity: Case studies and mental models for building organizations that move fast, learn continuously, and stay obsessed with customer outcomes.